5ergiu/helm-charts/CONTRIBUTING.md

 3. **values.yaml**: Well-documented default values with inline comments
 4. **values.example.yaml**: Example configuration for common use cases

+### Immutability

+Chart releases must be immutable.
+Any change to a chart warrants a chart version bump even if it is only changed to the documentation.

 ### Versioning

 We follow [Semantic Versioning](https://semver.org/) for chart versions: